MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/manipulate-models.md

 ### Move your model

-To move your model left or right, away or towards you, just drag it with one finger.
+To move your model left or right, away or toward you, just drag it with one finger.

 > [!TIP]
-> - It may look like dragging the model farther away is lifting it off the selected surface, but this is just a trick of perspective.
+> - It might look like when you drag the model farther away you're lifting it off the selected surface, but this is just a trick of perspective.
-> - If you move your model very far away from you, it may suddenly appear tiny and difficult to manipulate.
-Simply drag the model back towards you using one finger until it appears to be back where you originally placed it.
+> - If you move your model very far away from you, it might suddenly appear tiny and difficult to manipulate.
+Simply drag the model back toward you using one finger until it appears to be back where you originally placed it.
 > - Be careful to avoid touching a second finger to the screen while you are trying to move or place your model.
 If the model is difficult to move or not behaving as expected, check that you are not touching any other part of the screen at the same time that you perform the manipulation.

 > [!div class=mx-imgBorder]